 The customers that easyfinancial serves are everyday Canadians that are hardworking and have often been met with life circumstances that have negatively affected their credit profile.
-They work in industries that include hospitality, leisure and manufacturing and have an average age of 40 and individual income of approximately \$47,000 per year.
-They have a debt to disposable income ratio of about 115%, compared to the much higher Canadian average of 169% due in part to easyfinancial customers having a lower rate of home ownership of 20% compared with the Canadian average of approximately 68%.
+They work in industries that include hospitality, leisure and manufacturing and have an average age of 43 and individual income of approximately \$53,000 per year.
+They have a debt to disposable income ratio of about 142.4%, compared to the much higher Canadian average of 167.0% due in part to easyfinancial customers having a lower rate of home ownership of 19% compared with the Canadian average of approximately 68%.

-78% of easyfinancial's customers have been declined for credit by banks or other traditional lenders and are faced with limited borrowing options.
-For these Canadians, easyfinancial plays a critical role in the financial system, which not only provides them with access to the credit they need for everyday expenses, but also helps them rebuild their credit for the future.
+69% of non-prime Canadians have been denied credit by banks and other lenders and are faced with limited borrowing options.
+For these Canadians, goeasy plays a critical role in the financial system, which not only provides them with access to the credit they need for everyday expenses and purchases, but also helps them rebuild their credit for the future.